Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Results

-Fig. \ref{fig: droplet_p1}(a–c) presents a comparison of the icing processes obtained from experiments, numerical simulations, and the DPINN method, respectively.
-Both the experimental measurements and the numerical simulations used in this study are taken from Ref. \cite{wang2025energy}.
-The experimental setup consisted of a high-speed camera for recording the droplet icing process on a supercooled substrate, a thermostatic bath for temperature control, and a droplet dispenser for generating millimeter-sized droplets, while the numerical simulation employs a $200\times 200\times 2$ grid in a Hele-Shaw cell, a time step of $1.6\times 10^{-6}s$, and $2.4\times10^7$ iterations executed in parallel on 50 CPU cores (Hygon G86 7285).
-The freezing process of a water droplet on a cold surface is a typical heterogeneous nucleation process.
-During the solidification process, the freezing process starts at the bottom of the water droplet, and a liquid–solid interface forms.
-The droplet height increases gradually due to expansion.
-In the initial stage, the height of the frozen front at the center and edge of the water droplet is nearly indistinguishable.
-Over time, the frozen front develops into a concave interface, with the height at the edge becoming higher than that at the center and the difference gradually increasing.
-Meanwhile, the droplet height increases while its width remains nearly constant due to the droplet surface being cooled by the air, which causes the premature formation of a thin ice shell that suppresses lateral deformation and directs the expansion in the vertical direction.
-This upward expansion eventually produces a tip similar to a cone.
-The DPINN accurately reproduces this process and captures the sharp interfacial dynamics, yielding results that agree with both the numerical simulations and the experiments and that feature pointy tips in the final stage.
+Figure \ref{fig: droplet_p1}a and \ref{fig: droplet_p1}b present the evolution of the density field during the icing process obtained from the numerical simulation and DPINN, respectively.
+The numerical results are from Ref.~\cite{wang2025energy}, utilizing a $200\times 200\times 2$ grid in a Hele-Shaw cell with a time step of $1.6\times 10^{-6}$ s and $2.4\times10^7$ iterations executed in parallel on 50 CPU cores (Hygon G86 7285).
+The freezing of a water droplet on a cold surface is a typical heterogeneous nucleation process.
+During the early stage, solidification initiates at the base, while the droplet height increases gradually due to expansion.
+Subsequently, the premature formation of a thin ice shell due to surface cooling by the surrounding air suppresses lateral deformation and directs the expansion vertically, resulting in an increase in the droplet height while its width remains constant and the development of a concave freezing front with an increasing height difference \cite{wang2025energy}.
+As a result, this upward expansion eventually produces a tip similar to a cone.
+DPINN accurately reproduces this process and captures the sharp interfacial dynamics, yielding an icing shape featuring a point tip that agrees with published numerical results \cite{wang2025energy}.